-I hold an MSc in Applied Mathematics from the University of Strasbourg (2021), advised by Prof. Stéphane Labbé.
+I completed my PhD at the University of Bristol under the supervision of Dr. Tom Deakin, Prof. David Barton, and Prof. Simon McIntosh-Smith.
+I received my MSc in Applied Mathematics from the University of Strasbourg (2021), advised by Prof. Stéphane Labbé at Sorbonne’s Laboratoire Jacques-Louis Lions.
 Prior to that, my undergraduate studies in Mathematics and Physical Sciences spanned a BSc from Aix-Marseille University (2019) and associate degrees from Oshima College of Technology (2019), the University of the People (2019), and the National Advanced School of Engineering of Yaoundé (2017).

 Beyond research, I am committed to equity in STEM education, volunteering for outreach initiatives with CodeMakers, ExamStar, and St. Teresa, among others.
 In my downtime, I enjoy football, playing the piano, creative coding, and building indie games.